cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     kubectl get pods -o wide
     ```

 Notice the original pod name/IP may result in a terminated status, but a new pod will spawn, and a new IP is assigned to it.
-Kubernetes attempts to provide you the pod
-specified in the deployment that you created earlier automatically.
-This also happens if your container fails (eg. due to a software glitch), and will continue
-forever in attempting to have a successfully running deployment.
+Kubernetes always attempts to provide you the pods specified in the deployment that you created earlier.
+It will automatically recreate any pods that are terminated.
+This also happens if your container fails (eg. due to a software glitch), and will continue forever in attempting to have a successfully running deployment.

-If you make a mistake in creating your deployment, you can also remove deployments using the command.
+If you make a mistake in creating your deployment, you can also remove deployments using the following command.
+Since the deployment is controlling the pods, then removing the deployment will also remove the pods and they will not attempt to respawn.

     kubectl delete deployment <deployment-name>